rtmigo/xrandom_dart/README.md

 The `double` values will also be exactly the same as if the upper bits of `uint64_t` type was converted to `double_t` in C99 by unsafe pointer conversion.
 There are no pointers or unsafe conversions in Dart.
 Moreover, there are no upper bits `uint64_t` in JavaScript.
-But `double`s are the same type, and their random values will be the same.
+But `double`s are the same type everywhere, and their random values will be the same.

 Testing is done in the GitHub Actions cloud on **Windows**, **Ubuntu**, and **macOS** in **VM** and **Node.js** modes.